 |Cote d’Ivoire – CI-202|

-CI-202 covers an area of 521 km² after the first relinquishment.
-It is located just 30km to the southeast of Abidjan, the primary commercial centre of Cote d’Ivoire, and extends from the coastline to water depths of almost 1000m.
-The block is a highly prospective petroleum exploration licence with multiple pre-existing un-appraised oil and gas discoveries.
-The block contains a significant database of 15 wells, five 3D seismic surveys and over 20 production tests which have produced gas up to 37mmscf/day and oil over 2200 bopd.
-These discovery and appraisal wells are located in shallow water depths of 40m to 85m and represent a high value and low unit technical cost production opportunity.
+The Block is a highly prospective exploration licence with 5 oil and gas discoveries.
+It has a significant database of 15 wells, five 3D seismic surveys and over 20 production tests, which have produced gas at up to 37 mmscfg/d and oil at over 2000 bopd.
+These discovery and appraisal wells are located in shallow water depths of between 40 and 85m and represent a high value and low unit technical cost production opportunity.

-CI-202 is located 80km to the west of the giant Jubilee Field in Ghana which commenced producing oil during the last quarter of 2010.
-Jubilee is currently estimated to hold 1.8 billion barrels oil reserves.
-Other significant recent discoveries include Tweneboa (>250 million barrels oil equivalent reserves) Owo (>250 million barrels oil reserves), Odum (>120 million barrels oil reserves), and Dzata (>200 million barrels oil reserves).
-Together, these discoveries have established the Ivorian Basin, located in the West African Transform Margin, as one of the most promising emerging offshore petroleum provinces in the world.
+CI-202 is located 80 km to the west of the giant Jubilee Field in Ghana, which commenced production in 2010, and 60 km to the west of the TEN fields development, that was granted development approval in June 2013.
+The Jubilee Field is estimated to contain 1.8 billion barrels of reserves, whilst the TEN fields (Twenwboa, Enyenra and Ntomme) contain over 500 mmbboe.
+These and other nearby discoveries have established the Ivorian Basin, located in the West African Transform Margin, as one of the most promising emerging offshore petroleum provinces in the world.

 During December 2012/January 2013, RPS completed a Competent Person Report (CPR) over the CI-202 concession and their results are summarised below:

 During 2012 Rialto drilled three appraisal/development wells on the Gazelle Field.
-After the incorporation of these results Rialto submitted a revised and lower cost Field Development Plan for the Gazelle discovery to the CI-202 partners and authorities in Cote d'Ivoire.
-In January 2013 RPS Energy finished an independent report on the reserves and resources within CI-202.
+After the incorporation of these results Rialto submitted a revised Field Development Plan for the Gazelle discovery to the CI-202 partners and authorities in Cote d'Ivoire.